 8.I can’t complete the Criminal Record Check online.
 How do I proceed?

 If you are unable to satisfy the criteria for using Electronic Identification Verification as per the Ministry’s website, you will be required to complete a Manual Identification Verification (MIV) process.
-Please print out the Consent Form provided by the online system, carefully review and sign the form and send it to the College office, along with a copy of one piece of valid government issued identification, one secondary identification document.
+Please print out the Consent Form provided by the online system, carefully review and sign the form and send it to the College office, along with a copy of along with a primary and secondary ID.

 9.What do “OT” and “TMOD” mean?

 OT – refers to Ocular Therapeutics is a component of the CACO.
 TMOD – refers to Treatment and Management of Ocular Disease is a component of the NBEO.

 10.Can I write the Jurisprudence Exam at some other time?

 Writing the Jurisprudence Exam may only be arranged under special circumstances.
 Request to take the jurisprudence exam on an alternate date is only considered once an applicant has become eligible to take to jurisprudence exam.
 Your request must be submitted in writing and accompanied with the applicable documentation.
 Approval of your alternate exam date may take up to 20 working days.